Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Abstract

 \section{Abstract}

 New ideas and technologies adopted by a small number of individuals occasionally spread globally through a complex web of social ties.
-Here, we present a simple and general approximation method, namely, a message-passing approach, that allows us to describe the diffusion processes on complex networks in an almost exact manner.
-We consider two classes of binary-action games in each of which the best pure strategy for individual players is characterized as a variant of the threshold rule.
-We show that the dynamics of diffusion observed on synthetic networks are accurately replicated by the message-passing equation, whose fixed point corresponds to a Nash equilibrium.
-In contrast, the mean-field method tends to overestimate the size and frequency of diffusion.
+Here, we present a simple and general approximation method, namely, a message-passing approach, that allows us to describe the diffusion processes on (sparse) random networks in an almost exact manner.
+We consider two classes of binary-action games where the best pure strategies for individual players are characterized as variants of the threshold rule.
+We verify that the dynamics of diffusion observed on synthetic networks are accurately replicated by the message-passing equation, whose fixed point corresponds to a Nash equilibrium, while the conventional mean-field method tends to overestimate the size and frequency of diffusion.
+Generalized cascade conditions under which a global diffusion can occur are also provided.
 We extend the framework to analyze multiplex networks in which social interactions take place in multiple layers.